 In fertility studies in rats, reduced organ weights of the reproductive system, sperm counts, sperm motility, altered sperm morphology and decreased fertility were observed in males dosed for 4 weeks at ≥ 30 mg/kg/day.
 Mating of untreated females with males that received 30 mg/kg/day abiraterone acetate resulted in a reduced number of corpora lutea, implantations and live embryos and an increased incidence of pre-implantation loss.
 Effects on male rats were reversible after 16 weeks from the last abiraterone acetate administration.

 Female rats dosed for 2 weeks until day 7 of pregnancy at ≥ 30 mg/kg/day had an increased incidence of irregular or extended estrous cycles and pre-implantation loss (300 mg/kg/day).
 There were no differences in mating, fertility, and litter parameters in female rats that received abiraterone acetate.
 Effects on female rats were reversible after 4 weeks from the last abiraterone acetate administration.
 The dose of 30 mg/kg/day in rats is approximately 0.3 times the recommended dose of 1,000 mg/day based on body surface area.

 Use In Specific Populations

-It is not known whether ALIMTA or its metabolites are excreted in human milk.
-Because many drugs are excreted in human milk, and because of the potential for serious adverse reactions in nursing infants from ALIMTA, a decision should be made to discontinue nursing or discontinue the drug, taking into account the importance of the drug for the mother.
+ZYTIGA is not indicated for use in women.
+It is not known if abiraterone acetate is excreted in human milk.
+Because many drugs are excreted in human milk, and because of the potential for serious adverse reactions in nursing infants from ZYTIGA, a decision should be made to either discontinue nursing, or discontinue the drug taking into account the importance of the drug to the mother.

 This monograph has been modified to include the generic and brand name in many instances.